rclancyc/rclancyc.github.io/index.md

   overlay_image: /assets/images/stcroix1.jpg
   caption: "St. Croix, USVI"
 ---
 Welcome to my personal website!
-I am fifth year PhD student in Applied Mathematics at the [University of Colorado at Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
+I am fifth year PhD student in Applied Mathematics at the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 I focus primarily on numerical optimization, inverse problems, and regression subject to uncertain data.
 Although this website is a work in progress, you can find information about my research including several projects I've worked on over the years. __I plan to graduate in May-August 2022 and will be on the job market!__